lightlessdays/galaxy-shooter-2d/README.md

 -Shoot the asteroid to start the game.

 <hr>
-**Loading the game for the FIRST time may take longer as it needs to load resources.**
+<b>Loading the game for the FIRST time may take longer as it needs to load resources.</b>